TheBunny221/Fix_Smart_CMS_v1.0.1/documents/developer/SWAGGER_INTEGRATION_REPORT.md

 ### 📋 Conclusion

-The Swagger/OpenAPI integration for Fix_Smart_CMS v1.0.3 has been completed successfully with comprehensive documentation covering all 101 endpoints across 18 route files.
+The Swagger/OpenAPI integration for Fix_Smart_CMS v 1.0.0 has been completed successfully with comprehensive documentation covering all 101 endpoints across 18 route files.
 The implementation provides:

 - **Complete API Documentation**: Every endpoint fully documented with examples
 - **Developer Experience**: Interactive testing and comprehensive guides